AkubueAlexander/E-Logisctics/README.md

-# E-Logisctics — Multi-Role Quick-Commerce & Delivery Platform
+# E-Logistics — Multi-Role Quick-Commerce & Delivery Platform

 A production-style backend for a quick-commerce marketplace built with **Laravel 13**.
 The system supports four distinct user roles — **Customer**, **Driver**, **Store Manager**, and **Admin** — each with their own scoped API, and handles the full order lifecycle from store discovery to payment to delivery.